 Gold Canyon home prices are not only among the most expensive in Arizona, but Gold Canyon real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gold Canyon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Gold Canyon is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Gold Canyon who work in management occupations (14.88%), sales jobs (11.50%), and office and administrative support (8.97%).
+Gold Canyon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Gold Canyon is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Gold Canyon who work in management occupations (15.19%), office and administrative support (13.47%), and sales jobs (10.15%).

-A relatively large number of people in Gold Canyon telecommute to their jobs.
-Overall, about 16.74% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.21% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Gold Canyon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Gold Canyon are very well educated compared to the average community in the nation: 37.59% of adults in Gold Canyon have a bachelor's degree or even advanced degree.
+The population of Gold Canyon is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.22% of adults in Gold Canyon have a bachelor's degree or even advanced degree.

 The people who call Gold Canyon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gold Canyon residents report their race to be White, followed by Asian.
 Important ancestries of people in Gold Canyon include English, Irish, Italian, and Norwegian.

 The most common language spoken in Gold Canyon is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Spanish.